The Cost of Laser Tattoo Removal Columbus OH

 Come In for the Real Answer

 So, how much does it cost for laser tattoo removal?
 It depends on the tattoo and the laser.
-Very small tattoos with a single color can be as low as $100 per treatment.
-Very large tattoos with multiple colors and an intricate design can be over $1500 per treatment.
-The only way to find out for sure is to come in for an evaluation which is $40 for the consultation.
+Very small tattoos with a single color can be under a hundred.
+Very large tattoos with multiple colors and an intricate design can be thousands per treatment.
+The only way to find out for sure is to come in for an evaluation and consultation.
 Contact Us now to make that appointment!